gafemoyano/gafemoyano11ty/src/en/posts/from-tailwind-to-vanilla-extract.md

 }
 ```

-**Dynamically generating classNames don't get purged or generated (with JIT)**
+**Dynamically generating classNames don't get generated with JIT**

-In a previous point we debated the choice of eweather
-I don't think this is that big of a deal, but you have to be careful when concatenating classes with props to avoid writing explicit mappings, since PurgeCSS needs to find the actual classname string or it will remove it from the final bundle.
-We tried to figure out a few ways around this, like messing with the PurgeCSS config, explicitly mapping the values to classes instead of interpolating strings and having code comments with the used classes but none of them felt like a longterm solution.
+Previously we discussed the awkwardness of interpolating values into strings to generate tailwind classes.
+Another issue is that there's no way for the JIT to know if a certain class needs to be generated or not, so you might get production bundles that don't include the classes that you're expecting.
+This might be confusing at first but the easy way to get around it is to whitelist the classes you want to be included in the bundle.

 ```javascript
 function Spacer({ top = "16", ...rest }) {